Yichuan0712/Colab-GitHub-Private-Repo/README.md

-# Colab-GitHub Private Repo Connection
+# Accessing Private GitHub Repositories in Google Colab

 This repository provides a detailed guide for setting up a connection to a private GitHub repository from Google Colab.